kbsant/anketeur/README.md

 ## Non-goals

-* This app does not include user management and does not collect user identification.
-Data ownership is managed entirely by pass-phrases.
+* This app keeps user management minimal.
 Unless customized to integrate with authentication systems, pass-phrases can only be reset manually.

-* This app does not collect or send emails.
+* This app does not send emails.
 It is up to the survey organizer to provide the link to the respondents.

 ## Prerequisites